ai4eu/common-dataservice/cmn-data-svc-server/README.md

 Please see the documentation in the parent project's "docs" folder.

+## Developers

+Eclipse IDE users should install the plugin "m2e-apt" from the Marketplace.

 ## License

 Copyright (C) 2017 AT&T Intellectual Property & Tech Mahindra.
 All rights reserved.